Why Are My Energy Levels So Low | Teelixir

 • Limit the consumption of drugs and alcohol to reduce the toxin load on your body.

 Furthermore, it is beneficial to include healthy foods in your diet that are rich in antioxidant compounds.
 These antioxidants can help balance and counteract the excess free radicals caused by oxidative stress.
-By implementing these strategies, we can support our liver's detoxification process and promote well-being.
+By implementing these strategies, we can support our liver's natural processes and promote general wellbeing.

 Chaga mushroom is an exceptional superfood known for its powerful antioxidant properties.
-It possesses one of the highest ORAC values, indicating its effectiveness in supporting and safeguarding mitochondria from toxic damage.
-By protecting DNA and enhancing energy production, the Chaga mushroom contributes to vitality.
+It possesses one of the highest ORAC values, which are the subject of ongoing research into mitochondrial health.
+Chaga mushroom is traditionally used to promote vitality.

 Your life is sedentary